kellya14/project3/README.md

 #Austin Kelly, Chris Pischl, Zoey Koza, Kasey Cottier, and Randy Clark

 Includes:

 Client Monit Configuration File

 Server Monit Configuration File

 Kickstart File edited to configure monit on the clients

+Monitrc script that pulls from kickstart configurations

+Test script for solution monitoring on the clients

-Test script for solution monitoring on the clients and server VMs
+Test script for solution monitoring on the server